ovgu-ailab/lgm2025/assignment1.md

 ## A More Complex Coin Toss

 The purpose of this part is for you to walk through a basic probabilistic modeling task yourself.
+This can be considered somewhat more advanced, so if you struggle with this, focus on the first part above.

 In the exercise, we looked at how one can model a coin toss using a Bernoulli distribution, and using this model and given some data, decide whether a coin is fair or not.